Sjord/Sjord.github.io/_posts/2017-09-04-strict-secure-cookies.md

 ## Conclusion

 Strict secure cookies improve the security of secure cookies.
-It is currently implemented in browsers and websites don't have to change anything to get advantage of it.
+It is currently implemented in browsers, and websites don't have to change anything to get advantage of it.

 ## Read more